jopieji/codeAnalysisProject/README.md

 - practice Java, coding best practices, and working with APIs
 - test, debug, and document the project

+### Usage
+- run the program with your target repository url as the first argument

 ### Notes
 - You need to set your Github credentials in the a file called .env in the root directory.
 - Set your Github username in a variable called GITHUB_USER